Discovery Voyage – Shining A Light On Who You Are

 - Strengths – Where Is Your Energy Coming From?

 - Skills – What Are You Good At?

 - Passions – What Fires You Up?

 - Time – Where Do You Spend Your Time?

 Let’s look at the sections you’ll go over during your Discovery Voyage.

 1 Identity – Who Are You?

 Identity is most likely the easiest concept to understand in this list.
 Your identity, at its root, is significantly influenced by the roles you fulfill in your life.
 Examples could be that of a father, husband, community leader, painter, and so on.
-At some point in your life, you have “applied” for these roles and gotten the part.
+You have “applied” for these roles and gotten the part at some point in your life.

 They all influence what you do, how you feel, what you think, and what you desire, and they drive at least a part of your behavior and attitude toward yourself, others, and the world in general.